 - wills.

 For instance, the Courts have determined that deeds must be executed on paper and signed by hand.
 This is because deeds are a unique class of document capable of assigning obligations without consideration.
-Additionally, deeds must be witnessed in order to be executed.
+Additionally, executing a deed requires a witness.
 Whether or not a witness can sign electronically is a matter of debate in the legal field.
 Traditionally, the courts also require deeds to be printed on:

 - paper;